 For their work with young patients in music therapy, Collier and Snyder are the winners of the 2010 Health-Care Heroes Allied Health Professional award.

-"Each day I realize I am fortunate to do work I love to do and I get to meet so many people and have such unique experiences." said Collier, therapist at Aflac Cancer Center and Blood Disorders Service of Children's Healthcare of Atlanta.
+"Each day I realize I am fortunate to do work I love to do and I get to meet so many people and have such unique experiences." said Collier, therapist at Aflac Cancer Center and Blood Disorders Center of Children's Healthcare of Atlanta.
 'The tough stuff?seeing kids feel so sick and talking to parents who have lost a child to cancer?will never be easy.
 Watching them find ways to cope with music is one thing that is slightly redeeming in the process."

 Joining Children's in 1998, Collier first discovered the benefits of music therapy while volunteering at a nursing home in high school, where she used the piano to bring out the personality of residents.